 Also see our iPhone FAQ below.

-Now that the major US wireless phone carriers are moving away from the two-year-contract model, it is easier to obtain an unlocked iPhone or other smartphone.
+Now that the major US wireless phone carriers have moved away from the two-year-contract model, it is easier to obtain an unlocked iPhone or other smartphone.
 You can buy (or lease) a reconditioned or new unlocked iPhone from Apple or a cell phone provider.
 Why that’s important is one of the subjects we cover here.
 Expats and international travelers need to understand the importance of having an unlocked mobile phone that can be used with any carrier, but especially AT&T and T-Mobile.

 The traditional two-year-contract plan got you a low-cost or even “free” cell phone that was subsidized in exchange for you being tied to your cell phone service provider for 24 months – with a locked phone that could not be used with any other carrier.
 Using this strategy, AT&T, Sprint, T-Mobile and Verizon included the cost of the phone in a customer’s monthly service charges, and held on to their subscribers for at least two years.
 Many customers were not aware that they were in fact paying more for the subsidized iPhone or other smartphone than if they had simply bought it up-front as an unlocked device.
 While convenient, this sales model was not very transparent, nor was it a good deal for the customer.

 So the new “no contract” plans are a welcome change.
 (A strategy pioneered by T-Mobile USA back in 2013.)
 But if you travel a lot or spend time in Europe, there are a few things you need to know in order to be a happy iPhone or mobile phone user abroad.
 Number one is having an unlocked phone.
-Number two is knowing the meaning of these two terms: GSM and SIM.
+Number two is knowing the meaning of a few tech terms, including CDMA, GSM, and SIM.
 (More about his below.)

 See our latest iPhone buying info below.